tytydraco/yessleep/out/Stay_on_the_Elevated_Highway.md

 &#x200B;

-While hesitate for about a second, I immediately move in to get the bucket off of its head right away.
+While hesitate for about a second, I immediately set out to get the bucket off of the dog's head right away.
 I hesitated because there were news reports of stray dogs with rabies in the area.
-I didn't want that fear to stop me from helping this poor dog, though.
+I didn't want that fear to stop me from helping this poor dog.

 &#x200B;

 As I was walking towards it, the dog stopped ramming its head.
-It turned in my direction.
-I was pretty far from it, but it knew exactly which direction I was coming from.
+It turned to my direction.
+I was still several feet away from it, but it knew exactly which direction I was coming from.

 &#x200B;

 When I got a closer look,  I realized that it was not a bucket that was on its head.
 It was some sort of a latex mask, similar to those popular horse mask that people wears at sport events.
-But this one is a mask of a cartoon tiger.
-A poorly drawn cartoon tiger, as if it was drawn by a child, or someone who drew it from memory.
+But this one is a mask of a crudely drawn cartoon tiger.
+It was like a tiger drawn by a child, or someone who drew it from memory.
 The tiger's eyes curved upward, and it also had a wide grin.
 The smile didn't show fangs, but human teeth,  which somehow made it even more unsettling.

 &#x200B;

 I paused.
-As I slowed down my walking towards it, I started to change my mind about pulling the mask off of this dog.
-It didn't ram its head on the wall anymore.
+As I slowed down my steps, I reconsidered pulling the mask off of this dog.
 As I moved, it turned its head following my movement, meaning it could see just fine underneath the mask.
 Besides, it was a mask, not a bucket.
 May be it wasn't stray, but a dog that belong to the gas station owner.
 They will get the mask off of it when they got back, if they weren't the one putting the mask on it in the first place.
-But what I didn't like the most was that its tail was raised up high, but it was not wagging.

 &#x200B;

 I decided to change direction slightly and moved towards the bathroom.
-I was surprised by how clean it was.
-Well, as clean as a run-down gas station's bathroom that used water can be anyway.

 &#x200B;